-- If you need the translation units from one TMX file in a new translation memory, create a translation memory first.
-If you import two or more TMX files, you can create the new translation memory in the Import TM files wizard.
+- If you need the translation units in a new translation memory, create a translation memory first.

 - Right-click the name of the translation memory you need to import the units into.
-From the menu, choose Import.
+From the menu, choose Import from TMX/CSV.

-An Open window appears.
-Find and select the TMX files you need to import.
+- An Open window appears.
+Find the TMX file you need to import.
 Click Open.

-If you opened one file, the Translation memory TMX import settings window opens.
+If you opened a TMX file, the Translation memory TMX import settings window opens.

 What can you do?